BauplanLabs/quack-reduce/README.md

 # Quack-reduce
 A playground for running duckdb as a stateless query engine over a data lake.
 The idea is to have a zero-maintenance, [very fast](https://www.loom.com/share/96f1fd938c814d0a825facb215546f03) and almost free data engine for small analytics apps.
-This repo is the companion code for this blog post (_forthcoming_).
+This repo is the companion code for this [blog post](https://towardsdatascience.com/a-serverless-query-engine-from-spare-parts-bd6320f10353).

 Please refer to the blog post for more background information and details on the use case.

 ## Quick Start ..ε=(｡ﾉ･ω･)ﾉ

-If you read the blog post and know already what we are up to, follow the quick setup steps below to run everything in no time.
+If you read the [blog post](https://towardsdatascience.com/a-serverless-query-engine-from-spare-parts-bd6320f10353) and know already what we are up to, follow the quick setup steps below to run everything in no time.

 ### Setup your account